AstroPathJHU/AstroPathPipeline/astropath/hpfs/docs/AstropathPSWorkflow.md

     - The log file for the launched task from psexec

 ## 5.?.?.3.
 AstroPath File Change Monitors
-Update dependency table
+- Update dependency table
     - Changes could result in:
        - New module
        - Change in dependency
     - Actions:
        - For new modules, throw an error:
           - Must restart
        - For change in dependency:
           - Update dependencies
           - Update all samples
-       - Update all module queues
+          - Update all module queues<br>
-Update cohorts file, paths file, config file
+ - Update cohorts file, paths file, config file
     - Changes could result in:
        - New project
        - Change in project location
        - Update to version for a module
        - Update to module status for a project
     - Actions:
        - Update cohorts_data for new projects
           - Only includes projects in config, cohorts, and paths file
           - Checks that the dpath \ dname exists
        - Update $this.allprojects, $this.project_data (module projects turned on)
        - For project with changed row rerun sample db and module db.
        - For new project
           - Add the file watchers
           - Slides will be added on running them
-Update to slide file
+- Update to slide file
     - Changes could result in:
        - updated slide data
        - new slides
     - Actions:
        - Update the slide_data in the workflow
-Update to ffmodels, corrmodels, micomp
+ - Update to ffmodels, corrmodels, micomp
     - Changes could result in:
        - Change in dependencies for slides
     - Actions:
-    - Get the new slide rows and update slide statuses Update to worker_file:
+       - Get the new slide rows and update slide statuses
+ - Update to worker_file:
     - Changes could result in:
        - Updated workers or worker status
     - Actions
        - should update the worker status in the code base
        - should try to relaunch tasks
-Update to main inform queue
+ - Update to main inform queue
     - Changes could result in:
     - Actions
-Update to local inform queue
+ - Update to local inform queue
     - Changes could result in:
     - Actions
-Update to log files
+ - Update to log files
     - Changes could result in:
     - Actions
-Update to mergeconfig files
+ - Update to mergeconfig files
     - Changes could result in:
     - Actions
-Update to image qa files
+ - Update to image qa files
     - Changes could result in:
     - Actions

 ## 5.?.?.4.
 Adding Modules
 Adding modules to the powershell astropath workflow is easy.
 There are three steps: